Roles and responsibilities

 Dams are owned by a variety of different people or groups eg farmers with an irrigation dam for crops or livestock, regional authorities who own a dam to provide safe drinking water for the community, or energy companies with a hydro-electric dam to produce electricity.

-Dam owners will need to understand whether their water retention structure is a dam (using the Building Act 2004 definition) and if it is, they will need to determine whether it meets or exceeds either of the 2 height and volume thresholds to be considered a classifiable dam.
-MBIE has provided a resource to help dam owners measure their dams.
+Dam owners need to understand whether their water retention structure is a dam (using the Building Act 2004 definition) and if it is, they need to determine whether it meets or exceeds the height and volume thresholds to be considered a classifiable dam.

 Find out more about classifying dams under the complying with the regulations section.